Whip It (Devo song): Legacy

 Several journalists view "Whip It" as a cornerstone of the development of new wave music in the early 1980s.
 In his book Pop Goes the Decade: The Eighties, Thomas Harrison wrote that the song introduced heavily synthesized music to a mainstream audience while music critic Evie Nagy called it a "defining anthem of new wave's rise".
 The majority of new wave music in the early 1980s was produced by British bands.
 Following the success of "Whip It", Devo joined the B-52's as the face of the emergent American new wave music movement.

 The song's popularity can be largely attributed to its distinct originality.
-Gerard Casale noted, "there's been nothing quite like 'Whip It' in the top 40, before or since".
+Gerard noted that "there's been nothing quite like 'Whip It' in the top 40, before or since".
 Nagy said the song's drum beat, guitar chords, and keyboard lines are distinct and easily recognizable, even when isolated from the song.
 In his book 99 Red Balloons: And 100 All-time One-hit Wonders, Brent Mann wrote; "It's hard to find anyone between the ages of 30 and 50 who does not have a vivid recollection of 'Whip It' ... the kind of unusual track that made listeners want to bop their heads and break into a herky-jerky dance."

 The accompanying music video is also remembered for its bizarre and controversial content.
 According to Huey, "the song has remained in the public consciousness thanks in part to MTV's extensive airplay for the video".
 With the popularity of the video, MTV began pursuing Devo and promised them a new platform to showcase their visual works.
 Devo, however, eventually developed a troubled relationship with the channel.
 Most of the band's subsequent videos were censored for controversial content or were rejected because the song was not a hit single.
 According to Casale; "As soon as MTV went national, they came up with this new Taliban set of rules ... we were stunned and felt jilted."

-In the band's forty-year history, "Whip It" remains their only song to chart within the top forty on the Billboard Hot 100.
+In the band's forty-year history, "Whip It" remains their only song to chart within the top forty on the Billboard Hot 100, and one of two to reach the top 20 in Canada.
 As a result, some journalists have labeled Devo as a one-hit wonder.
 Mann noted that the band's strange philosophy on devolution offset its accessibility, and wrote; "Devo's songs were, quite simply, too far out and counter-culture for mainstream radio".
 Devo's members have never tried to distance themselves from "Whip It" and as of 2018 still play it live.
 Casale said; "I'm glad it was 'Whip It', because it was certainly twisted and original ... it came from a pure, creative, open collaboration, and that's to me when all the best stuff comes."